-The Parent PLUS loan has a death and disability benefit that is not offered by most private loans.
+The Parent PLUS loan has a death and disability benefit that is not always offered by private student loan lenders.
 This death and disability benefit are unique for Parent Plus loans since it covers both the student and parent borrower.
-As an example, if the loan was taken out for a specific child and that child should die or become disabled, the associated Federal Parent PLUS loan would be forgiven.
+As an example, if the loan were taken out for a specific child and that child should die or become disabled, the associated Federal Parent PLUS loan would be forgiven.
 This same forgiveness also applies to the actual parent borrower.

-As you can see, the simplicity that is often presented to families by many colleges is not that transparent or easy and helps contribute to the student debt crisis facing many parents and student loan borrowers today.
-The PayForED In-College Payer is the only solution that helps families navigate both the borrowing and repaying decision in one place.
-It helps both the student and parent projects the debt at graduation and how the debt structure will impact their loan repayment option.
-With all of these options presented, families are able to make informed and better decisions.
-If you plan to use a private loan to help supplement the cost of paying for college then PayForED can also help in that area.
-Click here to obtain a list of loan partners who match our core beliefs of transparency and quality of service.
+As you can see, the simplicity that is often presented to families by many colleges is not that transparent or easy.
+The confusion and emotional stress help contribute to the student debt crisis facing many parents and students.
+The PayForED In-College Payer is the only solution that helps families navigate both the borrowing and repaying decisions in one place during this critical college journey.
+It helps both the student and parents project the debt at graduation and how this debt structure will impact their loan repayment options.
+With all these options presented, families can make informed and better decisions.
+If you plan to use a private loan to help supplement the cost of paying for college then PayForED can also help with our Private Loan Market Place.

 Variable Rates: 5.09%- 15.99% (APR)* Fixed Rates: 4.44% - 15.99% (APR)* Variable Rates*: 6.12% – 16.45% Fixed Rates*: 4.50% - 15.49% Variable with ACH: 5.94%- 15.83% Fixed with ACH: 4.48% - 15.51% Variable Rates: 4.98% - 12.79% (APR)* Fixed Rates: 4.48% - 12.29% (APR)*